PowerPoint Accessibility

 Slide Layout

 Microsoft PowerPoint offers a variety of slide layouts.
-These layouts typically include a Title and one or more areas for content.
+These typically include a title and one or more content areas.
 When possible, it is best to use these pre-made slide layouts.
 This will ensure that slides have the correct heading structure and reading order.

 Reading Order

-When not using a layout, it is important to pay attention to the reading order.
-Screen readers are a tool that users, typically with low visibility, use to read the content on the screen.
+If you don’t use a layout, it’s important to pay attention to the reading order.
 When screen readers are reading a slide, they do so in the order that the elements are added.
-For example, if you were to add a photo and text box before you added your Title, then your Title wouldn’t be read until after the information.
+For example, if you were to add a photo and text box before you added your Title, then your Title would be read last.

 To check and/or change the reading order, navigate to Home, Arrange, and then Selection Pane.

-A Selection Pane sidebar will pull up with the items in their reading order.
-An important thing to remember is that the reading order is from bottom to top, so the bottom item will be read first.
+A Selection Pane sidebar will open with the items in their reading order.
+This reading order is listed from bottom to top, so the bottom item will be read first.
 You can reorder these items by clicking and dragging.

 Color Contrast

-- Department of Rehabilitation - Seven Steps to Creating an Accessible PowerPoint Slideshow (Note: Part of this document provides information on how to make your live presentations involving PowerPoints more accessible.)
+- The Department of Rehabilitation has summarized this process in Seven Steps to Creating an Accessible PowerPoint.
+Part of this document provides information about how to make live presentations more accessible as well.

-If you would like to learn more about document accessibility, consider participating in our free Document Accessibility Online course.
+If you would like to learn more about document accessibility, consider participating in our online document accessibility course.